 Based on the innovative combination of two different forms of renewable energy:

-The project began in May 2009 and completed in 2012 or are expected to complete.
+The project began in May 2009 and completed in 2012 (but still not working).

 The Hybrid Energy Project Ikaria consists of :

 - The existing reservoir capacity in Pezi of 900000 m3 of water.

 - Two tanks of water saving capacity of 80000 m3 each, in Proespera and Lower Proespera.

 - Two small hydropower stations with turbines (total capacity of 4.15MW) in Proespera and Lower Proespera.

 - Pumping of 2 MW power for lifting water from the bottom to the upper tank.